 Whether you are relocating or considering a change from one functional area to another, it often can be done within the same firm.
 That's because you will bring valuable company and industry knowledge with you that an outsider wouldn't possess.
 An added element of your appeal can be your reputation as a hardworking and competent employee.
 It can remove some of the hiring uncertainty involved with bringing in a new worker from the outside.

 However, an internal move can also be risky if you aren't careful about how you handle your transfer request.
 Here are tips on how to transfer jobs.

-So, carefully weigh your options prior to applying for a transfer.
+Therefore, carefully weigh your options prior to applying for a transfer.

 If you are targeting other departments at your firm, look for opportunities to interact with staff in that department.
-Volunteer for projects which will enable you to showcase your talents and work ethic to co-workers and managers in departments of interest.
+Volunteer for projects which will enable you to showcase your talents and work ethic to coworkers and managers in departments of interest.
 Seek out committee or task force assignments for company-wide initiatives that might raise your visibility and bring you into contact with prospective managers.

 Endeavor to develop a mentor-protégé relationship with your current manager.
 Seek her out for advice and engage her in discussions about your professional and career development.
 A manager who is invested in your career is more likely to support a transition out of your department.

 Be sure that you are just as careful about presenting your qualifications to hiring managers when applying for a job within the company as you would be when applying for an external job.
 Don't assume that internal staff members know about all your strengths and accomplishments in great detail.
 Itemize and document your credentials to make sure they understand that you are very well suited to the job.
 Also, be sure to have references within the company who can attest to your skills.